The Clarke/Duke Project

-The Clarke/Duke Project is the first collaborative album by American musicians Stanley Clarke and George Duke.
-It was released in 1981 through Epic Records.
+The Clarke/Duke Project was the first collaborative album by American jazz musicians Stanley Clarke and George Duke released in 1981 on Epic Records.

+The Clark/Duke project peaked at No. 33 on the Billboard 200 and at No. 7 on the Top R&B/Hip-Hop Albums chart.

+Background

 The main recording sessions took place at Studio D of Fantasy Studios in Berkeley, California with additional recording at Le Gonks West, Westlake Studios and A&M Studios in Hollywood, California.